hiralketanshah/adobe-jlr/ui.apps/src/main/content/jcr_root/apps/jlr/components/contentcard/v1/contentcard/README.md

 8. `./target` - defines the CTA target (new tab or current tab) for the component.
 9. `./linkType` - defines whether the CTA is primary or Secondary.
 10. `./id` - It defines the unique id for the component.
+11. `./fileReference` - defines an iamge for the component.
+12. `./galleryLink` - Make the image a link to another resource.
+13. `./imageAlt` - defines the iamge alt text for the component.
+14. `./assestType` -  Select Content Type as Video or Image.
+15. `./price` - Specify the price value.
+16. `./date` - specify posted date for the content.

 The edit dialog allows the page to be refreshed after editing the component